 Many parents think that acne will go away by itself with age.
 It won’t — the average time for acne to heal by itself is nine years.
 Studies show that 15% of people with untreated acne will be left with scars.

 The First Step Is Learning How To Prevent Breakouts

-A lot can be done with small changes in behavior.
-If someone’s dealing with acne breakouts, they should avoid headbands, baseball caps and hair gels (If the acne’s on their forehead), avoid backpacks and too-tight clothing (If the acne’s on their body) and ALWAYS wash their face after sweating and shower (Including washing hair) at least once a day.
+A lot can be done with minor changes in behavior.
+If someone’s dealing with acne breakouts, they should avoid headbands, baseball caps, and hair gels (If the acne’s on their forehead), avoid backpacks and too-tight clothing (If the acne’s on their body), and ALWAYS wash their face after sweating and shower (Including washing hair) at least once a day.

 Know The Type And Severity Of The Acne

 Acne treatment is based on the type and severity.
 Mild acne can be controlled by the right topical products, while severe acne might need oral medications.
 Apps like MDacne will help your child determine the type and severity of their acne in seconds and find the proper treatment.